-When you ask a scientist the above question, they immediately answer “Multi Research Instrumentation.”
+When you ask a scientist this question, they immediately answer “Multi Research Instrumentation.”
 Well, that’s a program at the National Science Foundation for applying for a grant to buy an instrument that more than one scientist can use for their research.

-Obviously, this program is not the correct answer for what I want to tell you about.
-The abbreviation MRI stands for Magnetic Resonance Imaging.
-The instrument applies magnetism and radio waves to scan the bones or organs.
+Obviously, this program is not the correct answer for what your question.
+Actually, the abbreviation MRI stands for Magnetic Resonance Imaging.
+The instrument applies magnetism and radio waves to scan bones or organs.
 A receiver measures the return signal of the magnetic and radio waves.
 The data are then processed on a computer to create an image that the radiologist will interpret.

 Think of a huge donut, a bigger than the wheel of a huge trans-continental American truck of the sort that can have two hitches.
 If you have ever been in Alaska and have seen the DOT snow-pows with the plow between the front and back wheels in winter or these same plows used to straighten the surface of unpaved roads, think of their wheel size to have an idea of the dimension.

 I had to take off all my clothes and jewelry and get into one of the incredibly ugly hospital gowns with pants and slip-stop socks.
-I was asked to lay down on the flatbed and the procedure was explained.
+I was asked to lay down on the flatbed, and they explained the procedure.
 It consists of two parts.
 The first one is about 20 minutes long.
 It is performed without contrast agent (a clear liquid that helps to increase the accuracy of the imaging).
-Then the nurse will come back into the imaging room and add the contrast agent into your vene prior to the second round of imaging.
+Then the nurse will come back into the imaging room, and add the contrast agent into your vein prior to the second round of imaging.
 This second part lasts another 15 minutes.

 The MRI room was chilly to an uncomfortable degree and looked like a lab with the MRI standing in the middle.
 “That’s about 40 minutes that you are not allowed to move.
 Otherwise we can’t interpret the images” I heard her saying.
 My first thought after hearing this information that was “I gonna have to pee in the meantime laying in this cold storage.”
-So I apopogized several times and asked whether I can go to the restroom before we start.
-Thereafter, I laid back down and she offered me a second heated blanket, which I gladly accepted.
+Therefore, I apologized several times, and asked whether I can go to the restroom before we start.
+Thereafter, I laid back down, and she offered me with a second heated blanket, which I gladly accepted.

 Then she took some blood.
+Well, you know the pain of that, right?
 Since it was shortly after 7 am, I couldn’t help but asking whether she needs the blood to feed the vampire breakfast.
 She had no humor.
 Instead of saying “yes of course, and he has family and guests”, she told me that they will analyze the blood for my kidney function because the contrast fluid will leave the body via the kidneys.
 “Drink a lot of water today to remove the contrast from your body.”

-Then she handed me an oval ball on a cord and said I should press it when I’m in panic or need help.
+Then she handed me an oval ball on a cord, and said I should press it when I’m in panic or need help.
 Help for what?
 But this time I didn’t ask.
-Instead I said “like the button for the strewardess on a plane” and just thought I won’t need that.
+Instead I said “like the button for the stewardess on a plane” and just thought I won’t need that.
 She looked irritated.
 “Just kidding.”
 She turned her face into a tortured smile.

 Then she pulled a sort of visor down towards my face.
 It closed the form in which my head was resting.
-My view now was like looking thru an ice hocket helmet.
-My thought was “why had she made such a drama about whether I am claustophobic?”
+My view now was like looking thru an ice hockey helmet.
+My thought was “why had she made such a drama about whether I am claustrophobic?”

 She repeated her instructions of what to do and not to do.
 Then she announced to leave the room.
 A little later, I heard Argentine tango music.
 I imagined dancing with my hubby.
 A loud noise disrupted my romantic fantasy.
 It sounded like a working crew is cutting a tree.
 “Is the music loud enough with the noise?”
 “Yes, it’s fine.”